anonyme-anonymee/SMSCI/README.md

 We explore the limitations of prior methods reliant on pedestrian positions for modeling social interactions and scene influences.
 This research achieves a breakthrough in simultaneously predicting multiple pedestrian trajectories in a scene video by introducing the SMSCI model which uses Generative Adversarial Networks and sequence prediction.
 By integrating both historical paths and environmental context, SMSCI accounts for both social interactions and scene influences, outperforming previous approaches.
-Through experiments demonstrating enhanced accuracy and collision avoidance, the effectiveness of generating socially and physically valid trajectories is demonstrated.
+Through experiments across various datasets demonstrating enhanced accuracy and collision avoidance, the effectiveness of generating socially and physically valid trajectories is demonstrated.

 ![overview](https://github.com/anonyme-anonymee/SMSCI/assets/159822306/cc0361b7-2e20-4060-a6c5-b7027c948813)